YuLin12345/Sneaker-Notify/README.md

 #
 Status: **Under Development.
 If Interested feel free to follow W_Notify on Twitter.**

 Description: Crawl a list of sneaker websites.
 Once the new product is found or is restocked.
-It will check for certain keywords in the item name.
-If found, it will alert the user via tweet, Twitter, with date, time, item name, and link.
+It will check for certain keywords in the item's name.
+If found, it will alert the user via Twitter using tweet, with date, time, item name, and link.

 #
 **Supported Sites List:**
  - 43einhalb
+ - 5 Pointz
  - AFewStore
  - Adidas
- - Barneys - Block if crawl too much.
+ - Barneys - Ban if crawl too much.
  - Caliroots
  - ChampsSports
  - City Gear
  - EastBay
  - End - Captcha if crawl too much.
- - FinishLine
+ - FinishLine - Banned on Vultr.
  - FootAction
  - FootDistrict
  - FootLocker
  - FootPatrol
  - FootShop
  - JDSports
- - JimmyJazz
+ - JimmyJazz - ASN blocked on Vultr via CloudFlare.
  - Kith
+ - Kong
  - Luisa Via Roma
  - Nike
  - Nordstrom
  - OverKill
  - Rise45
  - Ruvilla
+ - SaveOurSole
+ - ShoesPalace - Need to disobey robots.txt, if you want to crawl.
  - Size
- - SlamJam
+ - Slam Jam Socialism
  - SneakerBaas
- - SneakerNStuff
+ - SneakerNStuff - ASN blocked on Vultr via CloudFlare.
  - SneakerPolitics
+ - StickABush
  - Tint Footware
  - Undefeated
  - Urban Industry
- - UrbanOutfitters
+ - Urban Outfitters
  - YCMC
  - Zappos